BrownBiomechanics/Autoscoper/scripts/matlab/README.md

 * volNum: The volume to get the NCC this frame for.
 * frameNum: The frame to get the NCC this frame at.

+*returns a three element double- the ncc values returned from getNCC  , and thier product

 ### Close Connection